 You can find out more about the benefits of regular exercise at the Better Health Channel's Physical Activity page.

 Ways to Keep Fit – Picking an Activity

 There are lots of activities you can do to get fit (or fitter), and there are lots of ways to do it, including:

-- On your own (e.g., walking, running or swimming)
+- on your own (for example, walking, running or swimming)

-- As part of everyday life (e.g., walking or cycling)
+- as part of everyday life (for example, walking or cycling)

-- With a group or club (e.g., netball, soccer, martial arts or basketball)
+- with a group or club (for example, netball, soccer, martial arts or basketball)

-- By attending group exercise classes (e.g., spin classes, kick-boxing, dancing)
+- by attending group exercise classes (for example, spin classes, kick-boxing, dancing).

-It's recommended that you have a think about what kind of activities you enjoy so you can pick something that suits your lifestyle.
-For example:
+Think about what kind of activities you enjoy and pick something that suits your lifestyle.

 Sports Medicine Australia's Active Women in Sport factsheets have information is aimed at all women.
 They have good general advice and with comprehensive overviews and well worth checking out.